-which is also reflected in the false starts and truncated question at the beginning of her turn.
-In (17), Patrick uses and things like that as a means to secure his hold on the floor and prevent his interview partner Carol, who repeatedly signals her desire to contribute to the discussion ('yeah', 'yeah, like' and in-breath), from taking the floor.
-Finally, in (18), Alicia's and stuff like that serves as a retrospective hedge on the preceding description of her own accent as well as a turn-yielding signal, an effect which is achieved by the production of the GE in a separate tone unit and with a falling intonation contour.8
+To model this process, we coded every GE token in the data for whether or not it performed (a) the referential function of implicating a more general set (see examples (8)-(9) in Section 2.3), and (b) one or more interpersonal and/or textual functions, as illustrated in (16)-(18).
+In (16), Janet's use of or something signals her uncertainty about whether the preceding expression 'ulterior motives' is the one she intended, which is also reflected in the false-starts and truncated question at the beginning of her turn.
+In (17), Patrick uses and things like that as a means to secure his hold on the floor and prevent his interview partner Carol, who repeatedly signals her desire to contribute to the discussion ('yeah,' 'yeah, like' and in-breath), from taking the floor.
+Finally, in (18), Alicia's and stuff like that serves as a retrospective hedge on the preceding description of her own accent as well as a turn-yielding signal, an effect which is achieved by the production of the GE in a separate tone unit and with a falling intonation contour.

-Janet: Alterna- what was the what's the word I'm trying to?
+(16) Janet: Alterna- what was the what's the word I'm trying to?
 Em, ulterior motives or something .
 Somebody that's being particularly nice to you but they're no really.
-They're just being leery.
-Patrick: It's the way people pronounce their [rs].
+T hey're just bein g leery.
+(17) Patrick : It's the way people pro onounce their [rs ].
 Their ts.
-And Carol: [Yeah,] Yeah, like Patrick: = things like that.
+And Carol: [Y reah,] Ye eah, like Patrick = things like that.
 [And (.)] the way they skip words.
 They shorten (.)
-Carol: [(h)] Patrick: = they skip a word and they make it really short.
-Carol: Like the (.) like (.) say the had a letter on the end, they would like miss that out.
-Alicia: But I quite like my accent.
-It's got touches of different sort of maybe a bit of American when I speak, and a bit of Scottish.
-[And stuff like that.]
-HP: [Mhm.]
-Is there bits of Geordie in it as well?
-Janet: Patrick: Carol: Patrick: Carol: Patrick: Carol: Alicia: HP:
+Carol: [(h)] )] Patrick = they skip a word and they make it really short.
+Carol: Carol: Like the (.) like (.) say the had a letter on the end, they would like miss that out.
+(18) Alicia: ia: But I quite like my accent.
+It's got touches of different sort of maybe a es (16)-(18) and in Table 3 B below, we have e used the foll owing transcription conventions 4. [ ] overlap (.) short paus e = turn continuation • final inton ation contour - truncation , continuing g intonation contour (h), (.h) inbreath, outbreath ? rising into nation contour bit of American when I speak, and a bit of Scottish.
+[And stuff like